Gladius: Predecessors and origins

-Manufacture
+Manufacturing

+Technique

 By the time of the Roman Republic, which flourished during the Iron Age, steel and the steel-making process was known to the classical world.
 Pure iron is relatively soft, but pure iron is never found in nature.
 Natural iron ore contains various impurities in solid solution, which harden the reduced metal by producing irregular-shaped metallic crystals.
 The gladius was generally made out of steel.

 In Roman times, workers reduced ore in a bloomery furnace.
 The resulting pieces were called blooms, which they further worked to remove slag inclusions from the porous surface.

 A recent metallurgical study of two Etrurian swords, one in the form of a Greek kopis from 7th century BC Vetulonia, the other in the form of a gladius Hispaniensis from 4th century BC Clusium (Chiusi), gives insight concerning the manufacture of Roman swords.
 The Chiusi sword comes from Romanized etruria; thus, regardless of the names of the forms (which the authors do not identify), the authors believe the process was continuous from the Etruscans to the Romans.